Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for the financial year ended June 2022, Wahroonga (East) - Warrawee had a median income among taxpayers of $63,857 and an average level of $114,778.
-This ranks in the top percentile nationally, compared to Greater Sydney's levels of $56,994 and $80,856 respectively.
-As of September 2025, estimated median income is approximately $71,909 and average income is $129,252, based on Wage Price Index growth since financial year 2022.
-Census data from 2021 shows household, family, and personal incomes in Wahroonga (East) - Warrawee rank between the 86th and 99th percentiles nationally.
-The $4000+ income bracket dominates with 41.7% of residents, unlike metropolitan Sydney where the $1,500-$2,999 category predominates at 30.9%.
-The district's affluence is evident with 53.2% earning over $3,000 per week, supporting premium retail and services.
-Housing accounts for 13.9% of income, and residents rank in the 98th percentile for disposable income.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Wahroonga (East) - Warrawee had a median income among taxpayers of $63,857.
+The average income stood at $114,778.
+Nationally, this places Wahroonga (East) - Warrawee in the top percentile for both median and average incomes.
+In Greater Sydney, the median income is $56,994 and the average is $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Wahroonga (East) - Warrawee would be approximately $71,909 for median income and $129,252 for average income as of September 2025.
+Census 2021 data shows that incomes in Wahroonga (East) - Warrawee rank highly nationally, between the 86th and 99th percentiles for household, family, and personal incomes.
+The majority of residents, 41.7% or 7,609 people, earn over $4,000 per week, which diverges from the metropolitan region where the $1,500 - $2,999 category is predominant at 30.9%.
+This affluence supports premium retail and service offerings in the district.
+Housing accounts for 13.9% of income, with strong earnings placing residents within the 98th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income